 Additionally, while severe damage isn't always visible, your bank account will see it just fine.
 If it turns out that you not only need a new spring but also new tracks and a new cable, it's a good idea to just start with a brand new door.
 The cost of all of the repairs will add up to almost the same thing.

-Is the Door Old and Inefficient?
+Is The Door Old And Inefficient?

 Older garage doors typically have no insulation.
 This is fine for a detached garage that isn't under climate control, but if it's attached to your house, the old door is costing you money due to its inefficiency.
-Replacing that door with a new, insulated one is a good idea even if repairing it would be cheap, because you'll make up the investment through lower power bills.
+We’ve dove into this topic—how insulated garage doors can save you money—in our residential garage door installation blog.

-Is the Damage Minor?
+Is The Damage Minor?

 If the damage is minor and won't cost much to repair, it's usually best to go ahead and have it fixed.
 Garage door tracks and even spring replacement don't cost all that much on their own – it's when a door is old enough to have multiple problems that replacement becomes the better bet.

-Is the Existing Door Fairly New?
+Is The Existing Door Fairly New?